Asaduzzaman Khan

-Asaduzzaman Khan Kamal (আসাদুজ্জামান খাঁন; born 31 December 1950) is a Bangladeshi politician who served as the Minister of Home Affairs from 2015 to 2024.
-A member of the Awami League party, he is one of the key perpetrators of the July massacre, for which he is convicted and currently wanted by the government of Bangladesh on the charges of crimes against humanity.
+Asaduzzaman Khan Kamal (born 31 December 1950) is a Bangladeshi politician who served as the Minister of Home Affairs from 2015 to 2024 as a member of the deposed Awami League.
+He has been convicted by International Crimes Tribunal of Bangladesh as one of the key perpetrators of the July massacre, for which he is currently wanted by the government of Bangladesh.
 (Note: Citations:)

-He also held the constituent seats of Dhaka-11 from 2009 to 2014, and Dhaka-12 from 2014 to 2024.
+Khan also held the constituent seats of Dhaka-11 from 2009 to 2014, and Dhaka-12 from 2014 to 2024.

 Early life

-Khan was born on 31 December 1950 in Monipuripara, Dhaka, in the then East Bengal, Dominion of Pakistan.
-His home district is Dohar, Dhaka.
-In 1965, he completed his SSC from Tejgaon Polytechnic High school (Now Tejgaon Government High School) and in 1967, he completed his HSC from Jagannath College which is among the reputed colleges today.
+Khan was born on 31 December 1950 in Monipuripara, Dhaka, in the then East Bengal, Dominion of Pakistan to Ashraf Ali Khan, a government service holder, and Akramunnessa.
+His ancestors were from Dohar Upazila.
+In 1965, he completed his SSC from Tejgaon Polytechnic High school (now Tejgaon Government High School) and in 1967, he completed his HSC from Jagannath College (now Jagannath University).

 Career

-Khan was a member of the Mukti Bahini and fought in the Bangladesh Liberation war in 1971.
+Khan was a member of the Mukti Bahini and fought in the Bangladesh Liberation War in 1971.
 He served in sector 2 under Captain Abdul Halim Chowdhury.
-He was elected to Parliament in December 2008.
-From 2009 to 2013, he served in the Parliamentary Standing Committee on Housing and Public Works.
+He was elected to Parliament in December 2008, and from 2009 to 2013, he served in the Parliamentary Standing Committee on Housing and Public Works.
 He was a member of the Bangladesh Press Council.
-He founded the Dohar Padma College.
-He served as the President of the Ispahani School and College and Tejgaon College, two reputed colleges (both founded after Bangladesh's liberation war).
+He founded the Dohar Padma College, and served as the President of the Ispahani School and College and Tejgaon College, two reputed colleges (both founded after Bangladesh's liberation war).
 He is a senate member of the Sher-e-Bangla Agricultural University.
 He was re-elected in January 2014 and on 12 January 2014, he was made the State Minister of Home Affairs.
 On 14 July 2015 he was made the Minister of Home Affairs.

-On 22 January 2024, He was awarded the honorary Great Wall Commemorative Medal by the Chinese government.
+On 22 January 2024, he was awarded the honorary Great Wall Commemorative Medal by the Chinese government.
 The Chinese Ambassador to Bangladesh, Yao Wen, presented the award and certificate during a ceremony held at the Ministry of Home Affairs in Dhaka.
 Established by China's Ministry of Public Security in 2020, the medal recognizes foreign law enforcement officers who have significantly contributed to the safety of Chinese citizens.